jdede/inet-showcases/_docs/general/dynamic/index.md

 TODO: Ipv4NetworkConfigurator cant be used

+Note that `Ipv4NetworkConfigurator` is not compatible with dynamically created nodes.
+More on this in the configuration section.

 ### The configuration

 In the example simulation, there will be a static wireless node acting as a destination for ping requests.